jo-pouradier/tele-notify-bot/README.md

 ## Plan

 **gRPC**:
+ - [x] Add Tls
+ - [x] Add authentication
- - [ ] Create the agent with the gRPC communication, may test with python scripts.
+ - [x] Create the agent with the gRPC communication, may test with python scripts.
    > Note that these agents will be **gRPC servers** and the master will send requests to them.
- - [ ] Connect agent to the master so he can know who is connected. (gave custom name or hostname)
+ - [ ] Connect agent to the master so he can know who is connected via metadata.

 **BOT**:
  - [ ] How to easily manage commands/function associated ? map ? struct ?